How to create content during lockdown

 • Email marketing

-While it can be very time consuming to consistently create great content, it’s important as it builds a good rapport between you and your customer, makes your business seem more credible and your product/service desirable.
+While it can be very time consuming to consistently create great content, its importance shouldn’t be undervalued as it builds a good rapport between you and your customer, makes your business seem more credible and your product/service desirable.
 Trying to create exciting, new and engaging content can be extra tough while we’re in lockdown, but it isn’t impossible.

 One easy way to engage with your audience and create a whole lot of content, though it’s difficult to control the quality, is by asking people to share content with you.
 If you make a food product you could ask people to post their favourite recipes, if you’re in the tourism sector you could ask people to share their favourite memory about the area you’re in.
 This not only provides you with a bank of content you can build into your content marketing schedule, it also encourages customers to actively engage with you, which builds a relationship with them.